keiji-imai/blog/content/rants/listening/index.md

 Kip, on the other hand, cares about people so much that he wants to spend his afternoons listening to strangers.
 When you have a conversation with him, you can tell that he is enjoying it.
 He cares about you as a person, and he isn’t just doing it to make himself feel better.
 Being a good person has to come naturally: by living life and building empathy.

 Depression made me a better person by making me realize the value of listening.
 At the end of my sophomore year, I finally understood what Kip had told me during CPW.
 Real listening is not an abundant resource as I had once believed.
 It's a gift that can only be given by someone who sincerely cares about you.
-Listening is free yet also precious.
+Maybe being a good person is really about free listening.

+****

+I wrote this essay for a class, 21W.735 Reading and Writing the Essay (one of my all time favorite classes).
+It got [published](https://thetech.com/2024/06/13/free-listening) in MIT's newspaper, the Tech!